 Q. Will this treatment I read about online help or hurt me?

-A. Health fraud scams will try to sell you treatments that are not proven to work and may cause serious or even fatal injuries.
+A. You should be aware that there is false and misleading information about medical products online that can put patients and consumers at risk.
+For example, health fraud scams will try to sell you treatments that are not proven to work and may cause serious or even fatal injuries.
 Scams are very common today, especially on social media.
-If you’re unsure, ask your local pharmacist or contact the FDA.
+If you’re unsure, ask your local pharmacist or health care professional, or contact the FDA.

 Q. How do I discard medicine I no longer need?